Sorry, this service is currently unavailable.

 We've brought together some common repairs and maintenance advice, which may help you to resolve problems yourself or indicate when you need to forward something on to us.

-Use our Contact Us form if we can help with anything.
+Scroll down and drop us a message if we can help with anything.

 If you experience a blocked drain that won't unblock using a plunger or a shop-bought product, please report it to us as a repair.
 Most blockages can be avoided by disposing of wet wipes and non-biodegradable items in your refuse.